tomasbjerre/pull-request-notifier-for-bitbucket/README.md

 * Authenticate with HTTP basic authentication.
 * Send custom HTTP headers
 * Can optionally use proxy to connect
+* Can let users and/or admins do configuration.
+Or restrict configuration to just system admins.
+A user will have to browse to the configuration page at `http://domain/stash/plugins/servlet/prnfs/admin`.

 The plugin has its own implementation to create the RESCOPED_FROM and RESCOPED_TO events.
 RESCOPED is transformed to RESCOPED_TO if target branch changed, RESCOPED_FROM if source branch, or both, changed.